 - For patients with two to four weeks of cough, perform both culture and PCR

 - For patients with more than four weeks of cough, only serology is useful

-Treat with macrolide antibiotic clarithromycin or azithromycin
+Treat with macrolide antibiotic erythromycin or azithromycin

 - Supportive care with steroids and/or beta2 agonists

-"What do you do if your patient is a 4 year old diagnosed with pertussis and attends a daycare?
-All close contacts of a patient with pertussis should be treated with macrolide prophylaxis regardless of age, immunization history or symptoms."
+"What do you do if your patient is a 4-year-old diagnosed with pertussis and attends a daycare?
+All close contacts of a patient with pertussis should be treated with macrolide prophylaxis regardless of age, immunization history, or symptoms."

 Children should get 5 doses of DTaP vaccine: one dose at each of the following ages:

 Adolescents 11 through 18 years of age (preferably at age 11-12 years) should receive a single booster dose of Tdap